lhr-solar/Power-Generation-Curve-Tracer/README.md

 6. Current Sensor

    1. Solder in the chip U2 first.
 Check for shorts across any of the pins.
-   2. Then solder on component C1.
+   2. Then solder on component R6, R7, C2, C3, D1, D2.
-   3. Solder test points: TP2.
+   3. Solder test points: TP3.
-   4. Test that TP2 is shorted to the pin associated with Array_Current (see schematic).
-Test that 3.3V is not shorted to GND across the capacitor C1.
+   4. Test that TP3 is shorted to the pin associated with Array_Current (see schematic).
+Test that 9V is not shorted to GND across the capacitor C2.
-   5. Test that +Current_Sense and -Current_Sense are shorted to the respective pads for R15.
-We'll go back to this later.
+   5. Plug in a 9V power source into connector J1 and check that there is 9V across pin 3 and 6 of U2.
+Unplug the power.

 7. Voltage Sensor

-   1. Solder in the chip U3 first.
-Check for shorts across any of the pins.
-   2. Then solder on components D1, R6 - R8, C3.
+   1. Solder on components R8, C7, R9, R10, D3, D4.
-   3. Solder test points: TP3.
+   2. Solder test points: TP4.
-   4. Test that TP3 is shorted to the pin associated with Array_Voltage (see schematic).
-Test that 3.3V is not shorted to GND across the capacitor C3.
+   3. Test that TP4 is shorted to the pin associated with Array_Voltage (see schematic).
+Test that 10V is not shorted to GND across the capacitor C7.
-   5. Soldering CA_2, CB_2, and CC_2 are optional.
-These signal filter
+   4. Soldering C4 - C6 are optional.
+These signal filter capacitors are
-      capacitors are experimental and can be soldered on when testing with a full cell and seeing how the signal noise profiles look like on an O-scope.
+      experimental and can be soldered on when testing with a full cell and seeing how the signal noise profiles look like on an O-scope.

 8. PV Controller

-   1. Solder in the small components R11 - R15 first.
+   1. Solder in the small components R13 - R16 first.
    2. Solder the heatsink HS1.
    3. Solder the MOSFETs Q1, Q2 to HS1 and make sure they are aligned (exposed metal plate to the heatsink).
 If they aren't according to the schematic, we might need a bodge.
-   4. Then solder the fuse F1 and connector J1.
+   4. Then solder the fuse F1 and connector J2.
    5. Solder the rotary switch SW2.
    6. Finally, solder test points: TP6.
    7. Test that the fuse contacts are open unless a fuse is inserted.
 Test that